awsdocs/amazon-ec2-user-guide/doc_source/how-spot-instances-work.md

 If you specify an Availability Zone group but don't specify an Availability Zone in the Spot Instance request, the result depends on the network you specified\.

 **Default VPC**
-Amazon EC2 uses the Availability Zone for the specified subnet, or if you don't specify a subnet, it selects an Availability Zone and its default subnet, but it might not be the lowest\-priced Availability Zone\.
+Amazon EC2 uses the Availability Zone for the specified subnet\.
+If you don't specify a subnet, it selects an Availability Zone and its default subnet, but not necessarily the lowest\-priced zone\.
 If you deleted the default subnet for an Availability Zone, then you must specify a different subnet\.

 **Nondefault VPC**
 Amazon EC2 uses the Availability Zone for the specified subnet\.